mikera/core.matrix/README.md

  - Provide a clear, standard API / abstraction for matrix and vector maths in Clojure
  - Enable plugable support for different underlying matrix library implementations
- - Provide a general purpose n-dimensional array implementation (NumPy style NDArray)
+ - Provide a general purpose n-dimensional array implementation (NDArray)
  - Provide a foundation layer for other projects (e.g. Incanter)
- - Maintain high performance wherever possible
+ - Maintain high performance throughout

 ### Status